-Students who are studying abroad are strongly encouraged to register the trip with the Brown University Global Assistance Program.
+Students who are planning to study abroad are strongly encouraged to register the trip with the Brown University Global Assistance Program.
 This program provides 24-hour worldwide medical, security, and travel assistance, including emergency evacuation.
 Please visit the website for more information and the access code to Brown's International SOS portal.